 As first-time parents, we didn't know what to expect.
 So we figured having both of us care for our boy would be the optimal way to go.

-Here’s my personal reflection as a stay at home dad for the past two years.
-I’ve sent this post to his e-mail account for him to read when he’s a little bit older.
+Here's my personal reflection as a stay at home dad for the past two years I wrote in 2019.
+I've sent this post to his e-mail account for him to read when he's a little bit older.
+In 2023, I've now been a stay at home dad for six years.
+But overall, my feelings are quite similar.

 Reflecting On Being A Stay At Home Dad For Two Years